F1 staff leave Bahrain after petrol bomb

 Numerous anti-government protests took place in and around Manama on Wednesday evening, with more planned leading up to the race, including one near the circuit according to the U.S. embassy.
 Police fired sound bombs to disperse the crowd.

-Force India's drivers, Germany's Nico Hulkenberg and Britain's Paul Di Resta, hoped there would be no repeat.
+Force India, whose drivers are Germany's Nico Hulkenberg and Britain's Paul Di Resta, said they had not been a target and nobody was hurt.

-"It is obviously not right that sort of stuff happens.
-We are here to race.
-The F1 business is about entertainment, and these sort of things should not really be happening to us," said Hulkenberg.

-"Whether it is right or not, I don't really know.
-I am not a politician, I am a Formula One driver.
-But it should not really be happening should it?
-It is not good that we have to worry about it."

 The MRS team entered in the supporting Porsche SuperCup series withdrew its entry from the weekend season-opener, citing safety reasons, without travelling to Bahrain.